|Journal of Integer Sequences|

 We do not read e-mail every day.
 If you do not receive an acknowledgment from us within fourteen days, then we have not received your paper.
 Please do not send any inquiries until at least 14 days have passed.
 In addition, during certain periods (e.g., start of school terms, late December to early January) there will likely be no processing of papers.

 JIS is completely free for both authors and readers.
-There are no page charges.
+There are no article processing charges, submission charges, or page charges.
 Members of the editorial board, including the editor-in-chief, receive no remuneration.
 The Journal is published with all-volunteer labor.

 Therefore, publishing a paper in JIS requires a higher standard of manuscript preparation than many other journals, which have a large editorial staff to fix problems.
 We ask that you read our style guide with care and make a real effort to make your paper conform.
 This also means that if you are not a native English speaker, you will want to find a native English speaker to proofread your paper.